-Article III-Membership
+Article V-Membership

-Any person engaged in the growing of farm products who agrees to abide by the rules of the Columbia Farmers Market, Inc. may become a member upon the approval of the Board of Directors.
+Any person engaged in the production of approved items who agrees to abide by the rules of the Columbia Farmers Market, Inc. may become a member upon the approval of the Board of Directors.

-Article IV-Board of Directors
+Article VI-Board of Directors

-At the January meeting each year, the Board of Directors shall be elected.
+At the January meeting each year, the Board of Directors and Executive officers shall be elected.
 Executive officers shall be President, Vice President, Secretary, Treasurer, and Sergeant-at-Arms.
-Two other growers shall be elected as Directors-at- Large.
-The officers and these at-large directors shall constitute the committee of members known as the Board of Directors.
-Nomination shall be made by the membership and voted upon by ballot.
-The government of the Columbia Farmers Market, Inc. shall be vested in this Board of Directors and no two board members may represent the same farm operation or organization.
-Four members of the Board shall constitute a quorum.
+Two other members shall be elected as Directors-at- Large.
+The Executive officers and these at-large directors shall constitute the committee of members known as the Board of Directors.
+Nomination for Executive officers and directors shall be made by the membership and voted upon by ballot.
+The government of the Columbia Farmers Market, Inc. shall be vested in this Board of Directors and no two board members may represent the same business or organization.
+Four members of the Board of Directors shall constitute a quorum.

-Article V-Meetings
+Article VII-Meetings

 Members in good standing shall have the privilege of voting at all association meetings.
 Association meetings to nominate and elect officers and board members shall be held in January of each year.
 The past President shall conduct the January association meeting, appoint an election committee to count votes and announce each person receiving the greatest number of votes for the five (5) officers and the remaining board members.
 These elected members shall be declared the Board of Directors for their designated term.
-Association meetings to approve changes to the constitution, bylaws and rules, along with the annual Stall Lottery shall take place in February of each year.
+Association meetings to approve changes to the constitution, bylaws and rules shall take place in January of each year.
+The annual Stall Lottery shall take place at the February association meeting.

-Article VI-Records
+Article VIII-Records